atsukotominaga/music-adaptation/material/expstimuli/README.md

 # selecting stimuli
 - `selected` folder

-Based on the results of the pilot rating, we selected stimuli (TBC).
+Based on the results of the pilot rating (`../prerating/data/summary.Rmd`), we selected 4 stimuli for each type.

+- `IOI`: 4 base tempi were randomly selected from the original 16 instances (see details: `IOI/ioi_onset.Rmd`)
+- `combine.R`: based on what were selected (`../prerating/data/selected_1612309984-030221.txt`), create 4 stimuli for eacy type.